 Experiences And Things To Do In Marrakech

-I won´t lie to you.
-Not all the things are magical in Marrakech.
-A couple of them are quite annoying and, at least for me, pretty stressful.
+I won’t lie to you.
+Not all things are magical in Marrakech.
+A couple of them are pretty annoying and, at least for me, pretty stressful.
 But in the end, they are also kind of unforgettable!
-No worries, I´ll tell you about those things as well.
+No worries, I’ll tell you about those things as well.

 1. Take A Stroll Through The Souk

-Have a walk through the Souk and have a look at all those goods, and maybe trying your luck with haggling with the shop owners about the prices.
-It is a must-do in every Moroccan city, but especially in Marrakech, it is a fun and unforgettable experience.
+Have a walk through the Souk, look at all those goods, and maybe try your luck with haggling with the shop owners about the prices.
+It is a must-do in every Moroccan city, but it is a fun and unforgettable experience, especially in Marrakech.

 But be prepared!
-As usual on such markets, and (*prejudice-mode on*: in every Arabian country, *prejudice-mode off*) the people try their best to catch your attention to look into their shops and sell you all kind of things.
-If you don´t want to deal with them at all, the best is to not pay attention to them at all.
+As usual on such markets, and (*prejudice-mode on*: in every Arabian country, *prejudice-mode off*) the people try their best to catch your attention to look into their shops and sell you all kinds of things.
+If you don’t want to deal with them at all, the best is not to pay attention to them.
 Unfortunately, it also makes it impossible to shop around in a more or less relaxed manner.

-Tip: The Souks near Palace de la Bahia are a bit quieter and more relaxed than the one on the other side, at the Dar El Bacha Musée Des Confluences.
+Tip: The Souks near Palace de la Bahia are quieter and more relaxed than the one on the other side, at the Dar El Bacha Musée Des Confluences.

-Bonus Tip: Stay whether on the right or left side but never in the middle of the street, and your life will be quite easier here in Marrakech!
+Bonus Tip: Stay on the right or left side but never in the middle of the street, and your life will be relatively more straightforward here in Marrakech!

 2. Eat Traditional Moroccan Food

-Of course, fresh-squeezed orange juice a real thing everywhere in Morocco, as well as the Moroccan “Whiskey”; a green tea with mint leaves and a lot of sugar (the national drink of Morocco).
-I love that tea and could drink it all the time (what can I say, I´m a sugar junkie…).
-For more traditional food and dishes check out this article of the “Local Adventurer” with 21 Moroccan Foods You Must Try In Morocco!
+Of course, fresh-squeezed orange juice is a real thing everywhere in Morocco and the Moroccan “Whiskey,”; a green tea with mint leaves and a lot of sugar (the national drink of Morocco).
+I love that tea and could drink it all the time (what can I say, I’m a sugar junkie…).
+For more traditional food and dishes, check out this “Local Adventurer” article with 21 Moroccan Foods You Must Try In Morocco!

 Tips For Eating In Morocco

-- Don´t eat anything which isn´t pealed, which also means eating salad can be an issue, which might be considered well.
+- Don’t eat anything that isn’t pealed, which means eating salad can be an issue, which might be considered well.
 Mainly in the markets, people usually use dirty water to wash the food.
-And you´ll never know if your stomach gets used to it.
+And you’ll never know if your stomach gets used to it.

-- Don´t drink water from anywhere than out of a bottle!
-Also in your riad, hotel, or hostel, it´s good to brush your teeth with, but don´t swallow or drink it!
+- Don’t drink water from anywhere other than out of a bottle!
+Also, it’s good to brush your teeth in your riad, hotel, or hostel, but don’t swallow or drink it!

 - No ice in your drinks!
-Although it´s tempting to have a cooling ice cube in your freshly squeezed orange juice, avoid having it in your drinks!
-You´ll never know of which kind of water it´s made!
+Although it’s tempting to have a cooling ice cube in your freshly squeezed orange juice, avoid having it in your drinks!
+You’ll never know which kind of water it’s made!

 3. Have A Hammam

-I went to the Aphais Spa, while my stay in Marrakech and I loved it!
-It was my first experience going to a Hammam and didn´t know what to expect.
-And yes, it was quite an experience and I´m so happy that I had it!
+I went to the Aphais Spa during my stay in Marrakech, and I loved it!
+It was my first experience going to a Hammam, and I didn’t know what to expect.
+And yes, it was quite an experience, and I’m so happy that I had it!